Morris-CP/guns-crime-analysis/README.md

 Do “shall-issue” concealed carry laws reduce violent crime rates?

-More importantly:
+More broadly:
-**How should we interpret and use this effect in decision-making?**
+**How should we interpret estimated policy effects for real-world decision-making?**

 ---